Washington Park Subdivision: Legal issues

 Between 1928 and 1940, the subdivision was a legal battleground.
 In 1928, landlords in the subdivision signed the covenants in which they agreed that they would not rent to non-whites.
 The language of the covenants state that no properties in the subdivision "...shall be sold, given, conveyed or leased to any negro or negroes, and no permission or license to use or occupy any part thereof shall be given to any negro except house servants or janitors or chauffeurs employed thereon..."
 The covenants were signed by "owners of land on the one or the other side of Evans, Langley, Champlain, St. Lawrence, Rhodes, Eberhart, Vernon and South Park Avenues, between 60th and 63rd Streets and on 60th, 61st and 62nd Streets between South Park and Cottage Grove Avenues" on September 30, 1927, and they were recorded at the Cook County Register of Deeds on February 1, 1928.
 They were intended to be valid and in force until January 1, 1948.

 The Great Depression decreased white demand for the subdivision's properties.
 A few well-off African Americans convinced some owners to sell properties to them.
 The most famous case was that of Dr. James L. Hall, who rented a property located at 419 E. 60th St. from the white Issac Kleiman.
 In 1933, Olive Ida Burke (the wife of Mr. Burke—a future defendant in the famous Hansberry v.
 Lee case) sued Kleiman in the case now known as Burke v.
 Kleiman.
-The circuit court granted an injunction in favor of the plaintiffs, which was upheld on appeal by the Supreme Court of Illinois.
+The circuit court granted an injunction in favor of the plaintiffs (affirming the racial covenants); the injunction was upheld on appeals up to the Supreme Court of Illinois.
 The plaintiffs stipulated that as of 1928 more than 95% of the property owners signed the covenant.
 This stipulation was later proved false—only 54% had actually signed.